Mesh Wallet

 Get a Collection of Assets

-Returns a list of assets from a policy ID.
-If no assets in wallet belongs to the policy ID, an empty list is returned.
-Query for a list of assets' policy ID with wallet.getPolicyIds().
+If no assets in the wallet belong to the specified policy ID, an empty list is returned.
+To query for available policy IDs, use wallet.getPolicyIds().

 Get a Collection of Assets